Connect with others who understand.

 Understanding PNEA

 One key to distinguishing between PNEA and epilepsy, the Johns Hopkins team noted, was that antiseizure medications were not effective in curbing PNEA seizure-like symptoms.
-These drugs typically work when treating those with epilepsy.
+These drugs typically work for people with epilepsy.

 Researchers have noted that in some cases, emotional stimuli can trigger epileptic seizures.
 Therefore, a health care team must be very detailed when evaluating people who experience symptoms so they can carefully differentiate between epilepsy and a PNEA.